blaqcat/devpost_valorent_agent/README.md

 The app has a Streamlit-based web interface with a custom background image related to Valorant.

-It's titled "EA SportS Valorant game Assistant" (though it's worth noting that Valorant is actually developed by Riot Games, not EA Sports).
+It's titled "EA SportS Valorant game Assistant"

 Chat Functionality: